 Whether it’s a simple recipe or a gourmet meal, cooking your food optimizes digestion and health, and certain foods are best consumed in different preparations.

-There are many different types of cookware on the market tailored to the type of cooking (e.g. baking, broiling, frying), though studies have shown over past many years that not all materials are equal.
+There are many different types of cookware on the market tailored to the type of cooking (e.g. baking, broiling, frying), though studies have shown over the past many years that not all materials are equal.

-Nonstick pans have been linked health issues like heart disease and thyroid problems, though stainless steel and glass (e.g. Pyrex) are great materials for cooking, especially without the unwanted potential health side effects.
+Nonstick pans have been linked to health issues like heart disease and thyroid problems, though stainless steel and glass (e.g. Pyrex) are great materials for cooking, especially without the unwanted potential health side effects.